Power system flexibility is already here, just too little

 Flexibility is the ability of a consumer, electricity generator, or any other technology (like storage) to adjust how they feed in electricity to the grid, or consume electricity from the grid in response to grid needs or solar availability.

-Flexibility isn’t just about storage, demand-side management also plays a critical role.
-For instance, countries with significant nuclear energy often use ‘time-of-use’ tariffs to incentivise electricity use during off-peak hours, helping manage inherently inflexible nuclear production.
+Countries with significant nuclear energy often use ‘time-of-use’ tariffs to incentivise electricity consumption during off-peak hours, helping manage inherently inflexible nuclear production.
 Similarly, consumers could shift energy use to match abundant solar production, reducing strain on the grid.

 The way we generate and use energy is transforming.
-Fossil fuel plants are being phased out, replaced by cleaner, decentralised sources like solar and wind farms.
-At the same time, electricity demand is surging with the rise of electric vehicles, heat pumps, and other electrified systems.
+Fossil fuel plants are being phased out, replaced by cleaner, decentralised sources like solar plants and wind farms.
+At the same time, electricity demand is surging with the rise of electric vehicles, heat pumps, data centres and industrial electrification.
 SolarPower Europe estimates a 50% increase in electricity demand by 2030.

 Flexibility allows our grids to adapt swiftly to this transition, enabling us to do more with less while achieving decarbonisation as efficiently as possible.
 However, Europe must multiply five-fold its flexibility capacity by 2030 to keep up with this growing electricity demand, a target we are currently far from meeting.